16 Things To Do Near Combe Haven Holiday Park

 • Spectacular views from coastal and woodland trails.

-• Outstanding place for birdwatching: the cliffs are breeding grounds for Peregrines, black redstarts, and fulmars.
+• Outstanding place for birdwatching: The cliffs are breeding grounds for Peregrines, black redstarts, and fulmars.

 • Rare wildlife in a unique habitat: dormice, stoats and weasels in the woods, porpoises, and bottlenose dolphins in the bay.